gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   pragma Disable_Atomic_Synchronization [(Entity)];

+  pragma Enable_Atomic_Synchronization [(Entity)];

 Ada requires that accesses (reads or writes) of an atomic variable be regarded as synchronization points in the case of multiple tasks.
 Particularly in the case of multi-processors this may require special handling, e.g. the generation of memory barriers.
-This capability may be turned off using this pragma in cases where it is known not to be required.
+This synchronization is performed by default, but can be turned off using pragma ``Disable_Atomic_Synchronization``.
+The ``Enable_Atomic_Synchronization`` pragma turns it back on.

-The placement and scope rules for this pragma are the same as those for ``pragma Suppress``.
-In particular it can be used as a configuration  pragma, or in a declaration sequence where it applies till the end of the scope.
+The placement and scope rules for these pragmas are the same as those for ``pragma Suppress``.
+In particular they can be used as configuration pragmas, or in a declaration sequence where they apply until the end of the scope.
 If an ``Entity`` argument is present, the action applies only to that entity.

 Pragma Dispatching_Domain